ConnectedSystems/Agtor.jl/README.md

 Description
 ===========
+Agtor is designed to facilitate interdisciplinary exploratory scenario modelling of agricultural systems and related system interactions.
+Agtor operates at a zonal scale where the zone may represent an individual farm/field, sub-catchment area, or the catchment itself.

 Based on an earlier version developed for the Lower Campaspe region in North-Central Victoria.

-This repository holds the experimental Julia port of [Agtor](https://github.com/ConnectedSystems/Agtor)

-Agtor is designed to facilitate multi-disciplinary investigation of interactions across systems that interact with agriculture.
-Agtor operates at a zonal scale where the zone may represent an individual farm, sub-catchment area, or the catchment itself.

 Contributions are welcome.

 Why the name "Agtor"?
 ------------